mr-joshcrane/goracle/README.md

 - Consistent interactions with OpenAI and VertexAI.

 ## Supported Clients
-- Modular design for scalability.
+- Modular design for composability.
 - The library defines a 'Prompt' struct that allows for versatile request generation, supporting text and image data.

-## Error Handling
-- Handles common errors and service-specific issues such as rate limiting and invalid requests.

 ## Prerequisites
 - Installation of Go.